cogtoolslab/cognitive-ai-benchmarking/README.md

 - Assumes that you have already generated your stimuli elsewhere.

 ## designing task user interface
-- getting acquainted with jsPsych
+- write your jsPsych plugin
--

 ## configuring experiment according to research design
 - creating and uploading the experiment config (including projName, expName, iterationName)